adjust/android_sdk/doc/migrate.md

    - `assert` - disable errors as well

-    Depending on whether or not you build your app for testing or for production you must adjust the `AdjustIoEnvironment` setting:
+    Depending on whether or not you build your app for testing or for production you must adjust the `AdjustEnvironment` setting:

    - `sandbox` - for testing
    - `production` - before publishing